Creating content types

 Refactoring Content Types

 Maintaining content types over time often requires renaming classes or properties.
-Because Optimizely is code-first, specific strategies must be employed to avoid data loss.
+Because Optimizely is code-first, specific strategies must be employed to avoid data loss:

 -